Manage Trigger Rules

 On your internal search page for parts, each time a query is performed without a model number, you want to show Add a model number to your query to the user.

-Notify trigger being displayed in a search page
+Notify trigger being displayed in a search page using atomic-notification component

-Reporting on Notification Clicks
+Reporting on notification clicks

 You may want to capture information about clicks made by your end users on notification links.

-For example, if you have a Notify trigger rule that displays a link when end users perform a certain query, you might want to capture information about its usage and leverage it in usage analytics (UA) reports.
+For example, if you have a Notify trigger rule that displays a link when end users perform a certain query, you might want to capture information about its usage and leverage it in usage analytics reports.

 • When notification links redirect to items in the index, log these clicks as regular click events.

-These clicks are taken into account in the Search Event Click-Through metric and Coveo Machine Learning (Coveo ML) Automatic Relevance Tuning (ART) models can learn from them.
+These clicks are taken into account in the Search Event Clickthrough metric and Coveo Machine Learning (Coveo ML) Automatic Relevance Tuning (ART) models can learn from them.

 • When notification links redirect to external resources, the best approach is to log these clicks as custom events.